Aditi Ashok wins 2023 Andalucia Costa Del Sol Open de Espana | www.lokmattimes.com

 “Her par when she hit the trees on 15 and my long putt, that switched the momentum a little bit.
 She is a great player and kept me honest out there.”

-Ashok, who was in a tie for second place overnight, didn't make her first birdie until the seventh but that kicked off her momentum.
+Ashok, who was in a tie for second place overnight, didn’t make her first birdie until the seventh but that kickstarted her momentum.

 She added two more on the 10th and 13th but it was her three birdies on the trot on 15, 16 and 17 to seal her fifth LET title and her second of the season, after she also won the season-opening event in Kenya.